kaushalkumarsimmons/kaushalkumarsimmons/README.md

-- 👋 Hi, I’m @kaushal kumar, doctoral student at Institute for Applied Mathematics, Heidelberg University, Germany.
+- 👋 Hi, I’m @kaushal kumar, a doctoral student at Institute for Mathematics, Heidelberg University, Germany.
 - 👀 I’m interested in Nonlinear Dynamics, Numerical Optimization, Machine learning & Computational Neuroscience
-- 🌱 I’m currently learning Data Science,Time Series Analysis & Optimization.
+- 🌱 I’m currently learning Data Science, Time Series Analysis & Optimization.
 - 💞️ I’m looking to collaborate on Data analysis
-- 📫 You can reach me via email : kaushalkumar1234@gmail.com
+- 📫 You can reach me via email: kaushalkumar1234@gmail.com

 <!---
 kaushalkumarsimmons/kaushalkumarsimmons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.